PlanQK/planqk-platform-docs/src/demos/introduction.md

 The code calls the [Quantum Random Number Generator Service](https://platform.planqk.de/marketplace/apis/88b46e18-3d5f-4674-ba04-0d3416c0decd) using the [planqk-service-sdk](https://pypi.org/project/planqk-service-sdk/1.0.1/).
 The service is available as a free service on the PlanQK Marketplace.
-To access the service, a [subscription to the service](https://docs.platform.planqk.de/using-a-service.html#subscribe-to-a-planqk-service-published-on-the-planqk-marketplace) is needed and the consumer key and secret of the subscribed Application needs to be added as environment variables to the Demo.
+To access the service, a [subscription to the service](https://docs.platform.planqk.de/using-a-service.html#subscribe-to-a-planqk-service-published-on-the-planqk-marketplace) is needed and the consumer key and secret of the subscribed Application need to be added as environment variables to the Demo.

 <ImageShadow :src="$withBase('/images/demos/environment-variables.png')"></ImageShadow>